-Long-term debt of the Authority, outstanding as of December 31, 2021, is comprised of nine bond issues and a loan from the Heinz Endowments.
+Long-term debt of the Authority, outstanding as of December 31, 2022, is comprised of nine bond issues.

 Four bonds were originally issued to finance the Regional Destination Financing Plan: Hotel Room Excise Tax Revenue Bonds Series 1999, Regional Asset District Sales Tax Revenue Bonds Series 1999, Taxable Ticket Surcharge Revenue Bonds Series 2000, and Parking Revenue Bonds Series A of 2001.
 In 2010 and 2012, the Hotel Room Excise Tax Revenue Bonds Series 1999 were refinanced in full and subsequent to year-end, those 2010 and 2012 bonds were also refinanced in full.
 The Parking Revenue Bonds Series A of 2001 were refinanced in full through bank loans and the 2017 Parking Bonds (see below).
 The Regional Asset District Sales Tax Revenue Bonds Series 1999, were refinanced in full in 2010, and then those 2010 bonds were refinanced in 2020.